DS1105/Middleware-Can-Schimmel/12-factor-doc.md

 ## 8. Concurrency

+Scaling of Frontend and Backend:

 ### Implementation:

-- Concurrency is enabled through asynchronous request handling (e.g., using `async/await`).
-- Scaling is supported by running multiple instances since no local state is maintained.
+Concurrency is enabled through asynchronous request handling (e.g., using async/await).
+Scaling is supported by running multiple instances, as no local state is maintained.

----
+Multiple instances of the frontend and backend are run in parallel to enable load balancing, distributing traffic evenly across all instances.The services communicate over a shared network using service names (e.g. "frontend", "backend", "mongo").
+The frontend accesses the backend using its service name and port.
+MongoDB runs as a single instance because it doesn't need to scale and acts as a central data store for other services.
+In total there are seven instances (three frontend, three backend and one for MongoDB).

 ## 9. Disposability